Eudoxier/cs532-s17/assignments/assignment_three/README.md

 *   http://en.wikipedia.org/wiki/Correlation_and_dependence

 &nbsp;
-##  Compute a ranking for the 10 URIs from Q2 using Alexa information
+## 5. Compute a ranking for the 10 URIs from Q2 using Alexa information

 Question 5 is for 3 points extra credit.

+&nbsp;

 See week 4 slides.
 Compute the correlation (as per Q4) for all pairs of combinations for TFIDF, PR, and Alexa.

 &nbsp;
-##  Give an in-depth analysis
+## 6. Give an in-depth analysis

 Question 6 is for 2 points extra credit.

+&nbsp;

 Complete with examples, graphs, and all other pertinent argumentation for Kristen Stewart's (of "Twilight" fame) Erdos-Bacon number.

 &nbsp;
-##  Build a simple inverted file for all the words from your 1000 URIs
+## 7. Build a simple inverted file for all the words from your 1000 URIs

 Question 7 is for 2 points extra credit.

+&nbsp;

 No positional information required, and in ASCII.
 Upload the entire file to github and discuss an interesting portion of the file in